In this video, you get answers to these questions:

 Minority business owners (those with under 50% ownership interest) have rights to important information about their company.

-Under Minnesota law, a minority business owner’s right to company information arises from the fiduciary duties that all owners in a closely held business owe each other as well as rights established by statutes.
-Here are the more common statutory rights.
+Under Minnesota law, a minority business owner’s right to company information arises in part from the fiduciary duties that all owners in a closely held business owe each other, and in part from rights established by statute.

 Minnesota Corporations